Tuning the magnetic properties of the spin-split antiferromagnet MnTe through pressure: Discussion

 \section{Discussion}

-The observation that increased pressure simultaneously raises \TN\ and reduces the ordered moment may seem counterintuitive at first, but it can be understood through the following simple conceptual model.
+The observation that increased pressure simultaneously raises \TN\ and reduces the ordered moment, two seemingly counterintuitive trends driven by the same external stimulus, stands in contrast to the more typical behavior of \TN\ and the ordered moment responding to pressure in the same direction~\cite{umebayashi1968neutron, onodera1994neutron, kernavanois2005neutron}.
+However, the behavior seen in MnTe is not unprecedented---a similar effect is seen in the perovskite LaCrO$_3$ \cite{zhou2011magnetic}, for example---though detailed discussion of this phenomenon appears to be rather sparse in the literature.
+Here, we offer a simple conceptual model to explain the behavior observed in MnTe.
 Applying pressure to MnTe reduces the interatomic distances, which correspondingly strengthens the magnetic exchange interactions.
 This would tend to increase the magnetic ordering temperature.
 At the same time, the reduction of interatomic distances also enhances orbital hybridization, effectively making MnTe more metallic by increasing the hopping amplitude between neighboring sites.
 This has been confirmed experimentally by pressure-dependent resistivity measurements showing a pronounced drop in resistance with pressure~\cite{mimasaka1987pressure, wang;ChemMater22}.
 The greater delocalization of valence electrons in turn reduces the bare local moment on the Mn sites from the maximum allowed value corresponding to $S=5/2$.
 This reduction in the ordered moment would tend to reduce \TN, in competition with the strengthening of the exchange interactions.
 The experimentally observed increase in \TN\ indicates that the effects of the strengthened exchange interactions outweigh those of the reduced local moment.

-To check the viability of this model, we can use previously estimated changes in the exchange interaction with distance~\cite{baral2023,szusz_prb06} and estimate how much the local moment must decrease to remain consistent with an increase in \TN\ of $\sim$30~K, as observed experimentally.
+To check the viability of this model, we can use previously estimated changes in the exchange interaction with distance~\cite{baral2023,szusz_prb06} and estimate how much the local moment must decrease to remain consistent with an increase in \TN\ of $\sim$30~K, as observed experimentally with 1~GPa of applied pressure.
 The ground state energy of a single site can be expressed as a function of pressure $P$ as

 where we sum over the first and third nearest neighbors, $z_i$ is the number of $i$th nearest neighbors, $dJ/dr$ is the change of the exchange interaction with respect to spin-separation distance, $\Delta r_i(P)$ is the pressure-induced change of distance to the $i$th nearest neighbors, and $\langle\mathbf{S}_0\cdot \mathbf{S}_i\rangle(P)$ is the product of the central spin $\mathbf{S}_0$ and the $i$th neighboring spins averaged over the $i$th coordination shell (with the pressure dependence explicitly indicated).
 Making the mean-field assumption that $E(P)$ is proportional to $T_N(P)$, we can evaluate $E(P=0)/T_N(P=0)$ using the results of the Rietveld refinements, the exchange interactions from Ref.~\cite{mu2019phonons}, and $dJ/dr$ from Ref.~\cite{baral2023}, and then solve for the required value of $\langle\mathbf{S}_0\cdot \mathbf{S}_i\rangle(P)$ to yield the same value of $E(P)/T_N(P)$ for $P$ = 1~GPa.
 Because $dJ/dr$ was determined for exchange interactions along the $c$ axis, we ignore $J_2$ which is orthogonal to the $c$ axis and of low magnitude, and include only $J_1$ and $J_3$ in our calculation.
 From this rough calculation, we find that ordered moment $m = 2S\mu_B$ should decrease by 5\% at 1~GPa relative to ambient pressure, compared to the experimentally observed reduction of 6\% at 250~K or 15\% at 0~K based on extrapolation of the power-law fits in Fig.~\ref{fig:MagneticMoments}.
 We take the self-consistency of these results as confirmation of our proposed explanation for the pressure response of MnTe.